owenyeo/tp/docs/UserGuide.md

 #### 3.3.1 Set reminder for non-recurring events: `setReminder`

-Sets a reminder for a **dated, non-recurring event** from your schedule.
+Sets a reminder for a **dated, non-recurring event** in your schedule.
 You'll never forget another!

 Format: `setReminder EVENT_NAME`
 - Set reminder for an event titled `EVENT_NAME` in your schedule!